 Executive Summary

-Currently, EGM Mid-Markets provide [what].
-The ExtraNet web based services will be used as marketing tool by external clients and its main purpose is to attract new customers as well as retain current customers.
+EGM Mid-Markets would like to have an ExtraNet web based services that will be used as marketing tool.
+Its main purpose is to attract new external customers as well as retain current external customers.

-These services will enable external clients to get access to over 20 Enron In-house Reports from the EGM Fundamentals Intranet (including but not limited to Global Weather, Inter-market Spreads, OPEC Basket Price, World Refinery Outages, The Weekend Ahead, DOE Numbers and Reports, etc), third party reports, Historical Pricing Charts and Pricing tools used by clients to predict the forward prices on a specific product.
+These services will enable external clients to get access to over 20 Enron In-house Reports from the EGM Fundamentals Crude Intranet, third party reports, Historical Pricing Charts and Pricing tools used by clients to predict the forward prices on a specific product.

 The need for these ExtraNet services is crucial as current competitors such as Morgan Stanley, Goldman Sachs and BP all have similar products.
 In order for Enron to retain the related customer base and get new customers these services have to be available as a part of a complete solution, one stop shop, for the client.